Language Diversity: Evaluating Language Usage and AI Performance on African Languages in Digital Spaces: Methodology

 \subsubsection{Reddit}

 Due to the infrequent use of social media platforms like Reddit compared to Twitter or Facebook, we scraped three subreddits: r/yoruba\cite{reddit_yoruba}, r/amharic\cite{reddit_amharic}, and r/Rwanda\cite{reddit_rwanda}.
 These subreddits correspond to the Yoruba, Amharic, and Kinyarwanda languages, respectively.
-We used PRAW\cite{geeksforgeeks_reddit_scraping} to scrape data for 365 days (one year) from each of these channels.
+We used PRAW\cite{geeksforgeeks_reddit_scraping} to collect all available posts spanning multiple years from each of these communities, providing a broad temporal coverage of conversational language use.